Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 You can call or dismiss the claws as a swift action during the duration of the power.
 If you attack with a manufactured weapon or another natural attack, you can't make any claw attacks in that round.
 You can still hold and manipulate items with your claws or cast spells just as well as you could with your hands.

+### Augment
-**Augment:** If you spend additional power points, you can create larger, sharper, and more deadly claws, as shown on the table below.
+If you spend additional power points, you can create larger, sharper, and more deadly claws, as shown on the table below.

 |              |             |        |       |
 |--------------|-------------|--------|-------|